Thinkorswim vs Interactive Brokers

 • Cryptocurrencies

-thinkorswim is an advanced trading platform from Schwab.
-Using the software, it’s possible to trade everything on IBKR’s list except bonds, precious metals, mutual funds, and digital currencies.
-Bonds and mutual funds can be traded on Schwab’s website, however.
+thinkorswim is Schwab’s advanced trading platform.
+Through it, you can trade nearly everything IBKR offers except bonds, precious metals, mutual funds, and digital currencies.
+However, you can trade bonds and mutual funds on Schwab’s website.

 Winner: Interactive Brokers